jerky33/TotK_Copy_Save_File/README.md

 Note: With regards to the sample.smbauth.txt, the user will need to rename the file '.smbauth.txt' or update the scripts to use a different file name if desired.
 Per the smbclient manual the line containg 'domain' is optional and can be removed if not needed.

+You should only need to update the variables in the config file

+The following lined contain the contents of the sample config file

+\#location this script file will be stored and run from

+scriptDir="Documents/Scripts/TotK Save Scripts"

+\#location that save file backups will be kept, these are used in the event that an unwanted save file overwrites the active files

+backupPath="Documents/Gaming/TotK Saves"

+\#SMB share and path to where save and cache files are stored

+smbShare="//10.1.1.100/Share/"

+smbSavePath="Gaming\Switch\Saves\TotK"